 10-Step Procedure to Clean Up Blood

 If you’re an owner or employee of a business, it’s imperative that you follow OSHA regulations with regard to cleaning up biohazardous substances.
 There are mandated conditions that businesses must meet in order to be compliant with the government, such as employee bloodborne training.
-You can read more about that in this comprehensive blog post.
 Before you begin the process of cleaning up the blood, here are some materials you’ll need to manage minor spills:

 - registered disinfectant product with a broad spectrum kill claim

 Here are ten steps clean up blood on a hard surface: